paucablop/chemotools/paper/paper.md

 # Adoption and applications

-The ultimate objective of developing *chemometric* and machine learning models is either to gain insights about complex datasets and/or to train models that can be used in production applications (\autoref{fig:4}).
+The ultimate objective of developing *chemometric* and machine learning models is either to gain insights about complex datasets or to train models that can be used in production applications (\autoref{fig:4}).
 From a research and development perspective, ```chemotools``` offers a wide range of transformers and selectors that, combined with the rest of the Python machine learning environment, enables researchers to investigate and understand their spectral datasets.
 From an industrial point of view, ```chemotools``` allows users to streamline the deployment of their trained models into production environments adhering to standard frameworks developed by the machine learning community in Python (\autoref{fig:1}).

-Beyond its practical applications, ```chemotools``` has being utilized as an educational tool at universities for both Master's (MSc) and Doctoral (PhD) levels.
+Beyond its practical applications, ```chemotools``` has been utilized as an educational tool at universities for both Master's (MSc) and Doctoral (PhD) levels.
 Integrating chemotools into academic curricula using Jupyter notebooks, offers students a valuable opportunity to gain hands-on experience with real-world datasets, providing practical insights into the application of sophisticated techniques for preprocessing and analyzing spectral data.
 The tool's user friendly interface, coupled with comprehensive documentation, has proven an enriching learning experience for students pursuing education in fields relate to analytical chemistry, process analytical technology, data science or *chemometrics*.

 ![Applications of ```chemotools```.\label{fig:4}](../assets/images/applications.png)